 The answer is in the fourth paragraph, where the writer talks about price of goods.
 Here, in the last few lines, the writer says, “By associating money so closely to inner experience, Davies writes, Bentham ‘set the stage for the entangling of psychological research and capitalism that would shape the business practices of the twentieth century’.”
 The writer explains here that Bentham had associated money or price of goods with inner experience and thus made a connection between work and human psychology.

 So, the answer is: B

 Questions 30-34: (Summary completion with NO MORE THAN ONE WORD)

-[In this kind of questions candidates are given a summary for one, two or three paragraphs with some fill in the blanks questions.
-As these are fill in the blanks or gaps, there is a condition of writing no more than ONE, TWO or THREE words for each answer and candidates must maintain this condition.
+[In this kind of question candidates are given a summary for one, two or three paragraphs with some fill in the blanks questions.
+As these are fill in the blanks or gaps, there is a condition of writing no more than ONE, TWO, or THREE words for each answer and candidates must maintain this condition.
 Candidates need to find out the related paragraphs by correctly studying the keywords form the questions.
-Then, they should follow the steps of finding answers for fill in the gaps.]
+Then, they should follow the steps of finding answers to fill in the gaps.]

 Title of the summary: Jeremy Bentham

 Question 30: In the 1790s he suggested a type of technology to improve _________ for different Government departments.